 Do not wait for your customers to tell you about email problems: by the time the problem becomes patently obvious, it may be too late to remedy it.
 Get notified and act instantly the same day.
 If you are an Internet Service Provider, Debouncer email blacklist inclusion alerts will allow early detection of customers abusing your network.
 If you run your own mail server, Debouncer will help to ensure that email messages you are sending are successfully delivered.

 Do not know why is it on spam blacklist?
-Trouble with complying to AOL requirements?
 Consulting, troubleshooting and maintenance services available here.
 Ask for a free consultation now.

 Email blacklists were originated as databases of IP addresses known (or believed) to be a source of email spam.
 Lately they evolved to include IPs of innocent servers that are either not secured enough (in the eyes of blacklist maintainers), or belong to wrong (again, in the eyes of blacklist maintainers) IP address block or even are close enough (hosted by the same internet service provider) to known spammer server - so called "collateral damage".

 The blacklists are maintained by numerous companies, organizations and individuals.
 Various internet service providers consult these databases to block spam email.
-If your mail server is listed in one or more spam blacklists, email you send through that server may bounce with the following messages:
+If mail server IP listed in one or more spam blacklists, email you send through that server may bounce with the following messages:

 550-Rejected because 126.96.36.199 is in a blacklist at dnsbl.sorbs.net